Multipartite Markov Gaps and Entanglement Wedge Multiway Cuts: Discussion

 In this paper, we propose two multipartite generalizations of the Markov gap originally defined for tripartite pure states: the \emph{Multipartite Markov gap} and the \emph{genuine reflected multi-entropy}.

-For the first generalization, we introduce a new, simple lower bound on the reflected multi-entropy in terms of entanglement entropies, derived using holographic entropy computations.
+For the first generalization, under the holographic assumption that the dual of the $\q$-partite multi-entropy is given by the minimal multiway cut that divides the bulk into $\q$ subregions~\cite{Gadde:2022cqi,Gadde:2023zzj}, we introduce a new, simple lower bound on the reflected multi-entropy in terms of entanglement entropies, derived using holographic entropy computations.
 This bound differs from the one proposed in~\cite{Yuan:2024yfg}.
 Based on this inequality, we define the Multipartite Markov gap, which is guaranteed to be non-negative for holographic states.
 Moreover, we show that the Multipartite Markov gap in $\q$-partite subsystems is bounded from below by the conventional Markov gap between two coarse-grained subsystems obtained by partitioning the $(\q - 1)$ subsystems involved in its definition.
 This bound establishes a connection between the Multipartite Markov gap and the Markov recovery problem for quantum states defined on the $(\q - 1)$ subsystems.
 In holographic settings, this corresponds to the bulk reconstruction problem.

 To explore whether a similar connection holds in non-holographic systems, we study the $(m=2,n=2)$ R\'enyi Multipartite Markov gap and its relation to the Markov recovery problem in various four-qubit states.
 We find that when the $(m=2,n=2)$ R\'enyi Multipartite Markov gap is below a certain threshold (approximately $0.346574$), exact recovery is possible using the rotated Petz map.
 Conversely, when the gap exceeds this threshold, approximate recovery becomes possible, although the fidelity between the recovered and original states may vary in a non-monotonic manner with respect to the gap.
 Nevertheless, since a small $(m=2,n=2)$ R\'enyi Multipartite Markov gap below the threshold ensures exact recovery, this quantity serves as a useful indicator for identifying quantum states that admit exact recovery.